 You might want to try Chicharron in northern Mexico for a unique experience.
 The locals here use pork belly for their Chicharron so that the result has more meat than just rinds like what you usually have.

-3 Hard To Pass Street Food In South Mexico
+In South Mexico

 Also called the Yucatan peninsula, Southern Mexican cuisine is influenced by numerous dishes from France and the Caribbean sea.
 However, every street cart in this beautiful peninsula has a twist to remember.